wpdigitalsilk/block-editor-components/components/repeater/readme.md

 ### `initialItems`

 Number of initial items to show.
-Defaults to `1`
+Defaults to `1`.

 ### `minItems`

-A Number of minimum items allowed.
-Defaults to `1`
+A number representing the minimum number of items allowed.
+Defaults to `1`.

 ### `maxItems`

-A Number of maximum items allowed.
+A number representing the maximum number of items allowed.

 ### `removeLayout`

-String. vertical or horizontal.
-Defaults to vertical
+A string representing the layout of the remove button, can be either `vertical` or `horizontal`.
+Defaults to `vertical`.

 ### `showBlockControls`

-Bool.
-Control should `BlockControls` be used or not
+A boolean indicating whether `BlockControls` should be used.
+Defaults to `true`.

 ## Child Component Props